surifirstpin/biplus_documentation/docs/DataRun.md

 |North|south|east|west|
 |john|steve|bob|Mecker|

-> **Pivot** checks each dimension horizontally and displays group of data based on the field to which pivot is applied.
+> **Pivot** checks each dimension horizontally and displays data group based on the field to which pivot is applied.

  You can apply pivot to fields in 2 ways;